gammasoft71/Examples_wxWidgets/README.md

 [DirDialogWindowModal](src/Others/DirDialogWindowModal) Shows how to create a DirDialogWindowModal with wxDirDialog.

+[FrameAndThread](src/Others/FrameAndThread) Shows how to dialog with a frame widget from a thread.

+[FrameAndThreadWithCallAfter](src/Others/FrameAndThreadWithCallAfter) Shows how to dialog with a frame widget from a thread with CallAfter method.

-[FormIcon](src/Others/FormIcon) Shows how to assign an icon to frame.
+[FrameIcon](src/Others/FrameIcon) Shows how to assign an icon to frame.

 [GroupBoxAndCheckBox](src/Others/GroupBoxAndCheckBox) Shows how to use GroupBox and CheckBoxes.